The Basics of Government Marketing

 2. Heighten Your Web Presence

-After looking at your value, you should then look at ways you can optimize your company’s web presence.
-It's important to be able to provide a web address that any prospective customers can go to look directly at your government-focused products or services.
+After looking at your overall value and target agencies, you should start to look at ways you can optimize your company’s web presence.
+It's important to be able to provide a web address, so any prospective customer can go to look directly at your government-focused products or services.
 This part of your company’s website should be strictly focused on the government and should include:

 - Contract information